Fantasy Congress & States, for School.

 Sometimes when the true origin of a word isn't known (and sometimes even when it is), entirely fictitious theories and…

-Or get students working in teams of 5 to draft the 15 states in the “Civil Rights Trail” to learn more about the places that made the most history then.
+Or get students publishing about the 15 states in the “Civil Rights Trail” to learn more about the places that made the most history.

 Is this why Martin Luther King Jr. went to Chicago, Illinois, and replied, “I have never seen, even in Mississippi and Alabama, mobs as hateful as I’ve seen here in Chicago”?